pepe/specular/README.md

   end

   if failed?
-    o.error 'was unable to create account. sent data:' o data.to_s end end
+    o.error 'was unable to create account'
+    o 'sent data: %s' % data.to_s
+  end
+end
 ```